Gazhib/music-application/README.md

 <h1>About Project</h1>
-This project is a music application using the Spotify API to search for albums, playlists, and tracks.
+This project is a music application project which used the Spotify API to search for albums, playlists, and tracks and have access to them.
 It has features like:

 - A News Page showcasing new albums.